 In a civil trial, on the other hand, it takes just nine of the 12 jurors to agree that the defendant is liable.

-People who were adults at the time of a sexual assault have two years from the date of the assault to sue for damages.1
+People who were adults at the time of a sexual assault have a two year time limit from the date of the assault to sue for damages in the civil court system.1

 Note that this is often a shorter period than the statute of limitations for prosecuting the defendant’s actions as a crime.